 [9] In terms of section 151(3)(a) of the Act, Ms Dorrance was required to file a Notice of Appeal against the Reviewer's decision within 28 days after the date on which the Reviewer provided a copy of the review decision to her.
-The Reviewer's decisions were dated 22 August 2023, which left a date of 19 September 2023 for the filing of the Notices of Appeal.
-In the event, the Notices of Appeal were filed on 29 September 2023.
-This Court is now being asked to exercise its discretion to allow a longer time for filing the Notices of Appeal (in terms of section 151(3)(c)).
-In deciding whether to exercise its discretion, this Court will follow the guidelines provided by the Supreme Court in Almond v Read.
-These authoritative principles have been repeatedly followed by the District Court and are in line with the purpose of the Act stated above.
+The Reviewer's decision was dated 22 August 2023, which left a date of 19 September 2023 for the filing of the Notice of Appeal.
+In the event, the Notice of Appeal was filed on 29 September 2023.
+This Court is now being asked to exercise its discretion to allow a longer time for filing the Notice of Appeal (in terms of section 151(3)(c)).
+In deciding whether to exercise its discretion, this Court will follow the guidelines provided by the Supreme Court in Almond v Read.3 These authoritative principles have been repeatedly followed by the District Court and are in line with the purpose of the Act stated above.